W H Y M A S K S

 Read more below

+One of hotspots for mask making is the region of Venice, Italy.
+Venice, one of the most magical cities in the world, made by artisans, is the historical cradle of the maskmaking cult in Europe.
+Masks have been used there since the 12th century for different purposes: one were traveling theater groups, the so called „commedia dell’ arte“, and the other was the 6-months-long carnival.
 Whereas the carnival transformed nowadays rather into a capitalistic act of an narcistic society, watching itself, it was back then an event for performing artists and a politically significant phenomenon to overcome social boundaries.
 Costumes and masks could be worn by everyone, the poor beggar and the rich aristocrat.
 It was a positive phenomenon of universal disguise: to release tensions within society and to unite in equality, joy, celebration, and freedom.
 So to say: Become nobody, be free, no more roles, no more identities, let go of everything.
 Everyone is unlimited.
 Be what you want.
 Choose your role.
 Play your game.
 Meet each person new, including yourself.

-More information about the Mask Makers where I learned:
+More information about the Mask Makers:

 “Centro Maschere e Strutture Gestuali” by the Sartori Family: http://www.sartorimaskmuseum.it/